spotinst/help/src/docs/ocean/getting-started/aks/README.md

 You can view and edit the Ocean cluster configuration and the VNG Template in JSON.

-You can update Ocean AKS cluster autoscaling configuration; cluster resource limits (vCPU and memory), scale down percentage, automatic headroom.
+You can update Ocean AKS cluster autoscaling configuration, cluster resource limits (vCPU and memory), scale-down percentage, and automatic headroom.

 You can modify the VNG template configuration in this JSON as well.

 ![connect-aks-cluster-10](https://github.com/spotinst/help/assets/106514736/d9c2d5a1-06a1-4876-9c9a-dd7a8888a488)

 When you finish editing the Ocean cluster configuration, click **Create**.
-This creates the Ocean managed AKS cluster.
+This creates the Ocean-managed AKS cluster.
 When you finish importing the AKS cluster to an Ocean AKS Cluster, it will appear in the Cloud Clusters list under the left Ocean menu.

 The Ocean Auto-scaler cannot scale up until you create a VNG.
 For Ocean to start launching nodes, you need to create at least one VNG for Ocean to use.
 After you close the Create Cluster wizard, the VNG tab opens to create the first VNG.

 **Note**:

-* This does not change existing workloads, nodes or node pools in the AKS cluster.
-It does not disable the auto-scaling, the cluster Auto-scaler is still enabled.
+* This does not change the AKS cluster's existing workloads, nodes, or node pools.
+It does not turn off auto-scaling, but the cluster Auto-scaler is still enabled.
 It does not automatically roll the workloads to Ocean.
-* In the Azure portal, turn on manual auto-scaling (turn off the cluster Auto-scaler) and then perform workload migration by scaling down existing node pools.
+* In the Azure portal, turn on manual auto-scaling (turn off the cluster Auto-scaler) and perform workload migration by scaling down existing node pools.

 ![connect-aks-cluster-11](https://github.com/spotinst/help/assets/106514736/9d4e13f0-3e6a-4b91-adda-914e42c31068)

 ### Step 2: Create a VNG (Virtual Node Group)

 Create a VNG ([Virtual Node Group](https://docs.spot.io/ocean/features/vngs/?id=virtual-node-groups)) so Ocean can create node pools and launch nodes.
-To finish setting up your cluster you must create at least one VNG.
+To finish setting up your cluster, you must create at least one VNG.
 Ocean creates node pools and launches nodes depending on the VNG configuration.

 You can import the configuration from an existing node pool in Azure or manually create a VNG.
 All properties are inherited from the VNG template created in Step 1.1: Create Ocean AKS Cluster.

 ![connect-aks-cluster-12](https://github.com/spotinst/help/assets/106514736/ba679763-9165-48aa-9ad6-956a14a659a6)

 You can edit the VNG JSON configuration.
-Define AZs, node pool properties (max Pods, OS Type, OS Disk Type, OS Disk Size etc.), min/max node counts, auto-scaling strategy (Spot percentage, fallback to On-Demand).
-You can create labels, tags, taints.
+Define AZs, node pool properties (max Pods, OS Type, OS Disk Type, OS Disk Size, etc.), min/max node counts, and auto-scaling strategy (Spot percentage, fallback to On-Demand).
+You can create labels, tags, and taints.
 When you are done, click **Save** to complete the VNG creation.

-Once the VNG is created, some properties like node pool properties (OS types, OS Disk type) cannot be edited.
+Once the VNG is created, some properties, such as node pool properties (OS types, OS Disk type), cannot be edited.
 You need to delete the VNG and create a new one.

-To ensure faster workload migration to Ocean from existing unmanaged node pools with minimum down time, launch some nodes in the new VNG you just created.
+To ensure faster workload migration to Ocean from existing unmanaged node pools with minimum downtime, launch some nodes in the new VNG you just created.

 Select **VNG Actions** and **Launch nodes**.
 Specify how many nodes you want to launch.

 You can create more VNGs to handle different workload requirements.
 For example:

 * VNG with regular VMs – for workloads that cannot run on Spot nodes and must run on Regular (On-demand) VMs e.g. statefulSets, Spark drivers, Kafka producers.
-* Performance VNG – for workloads that need high performance CPUs (intel v4 or v5), minimum vCPU 8 or higher or larger OS Disk size, VMs with minimum disk 4 or higher.
+* Performance VNG—for workloads that need high-performance CPUs (Intel v4 or v5), a minimum vCPU 8 or higher or a larger OS Disk size, and VMs with a minimum disk 4 or higher.
 * AI/ML VNG – for workloads that need GPUs, say GPU count: 2-4 and specific VM series r GPU families
 * Windows VNG - for workloads that need Windows nodes.